CCSD INSTRUCTIONAL FRAMEWORK

 Student-Centered instructional excellence

-The Student-Centered Instructional Excellence model presented to the right illustrates the multi-dimensional approach to instruction that is used in CCSD.
+The Student-Centered Instructional Excellence model illustrates the multi-dimensional approach to instruction that is used in CCSD.
 As teachers develop instruction that is based on a continuous cycle of Plan, Teach, Monitor, Adjust, the elements of social emotional learning (SEL), student behavior, and academics remain at the center of all teaching and learning.
 This instruction is further refined and enriched through collaborative work in Professional Learning Communities in order to meet the needs of each student.

-Instruction is delivered through a multi-tier system of support in which all students are not just guaranteed access to learning (universal Instruction), but strategically supported with whatever additional needs they may require (strategic and intensive supports).
+Instruction is delivered through a multi-tier system of support in which all students are not just guaranteed access to learning (universal Instruction) but strategically supported with whatever additional needs they may require (strategic and intensive supports).
 This may include (but is not exclusive to) multilingual learners, students with a GT identification, and students with disabilities.

 Embedded in each of these layers is CCSD's commitment to educational equity - ensuring that each student has the opportunity to thrive academically, emotionally, and socially, while remaining whole in an inclusive learning environment that creates a sense of hope and joy throughout their educational and life experiences.